wwdok/Quick-Python-Print/README.md

 ## ✋How to use

-Introduction video : [Youtube](https://www.youtube.com/watch?v=w5cd_8lzylA) | [Bilibili](https://www.bilibili.com/video/BV1hY411V7bi) (When I made this video, it was version 0.1.1, and there have been many changes in the current version).
+Introduction video (Chinese speech with English subtitles): [Youtube](https://www.youtube.com/watch?v=w5cd_8lzylA) | [Bilibili](https://www.bilibili.com/video/BV1hY411V7bi) (When I made this video, it was version 0.1.1, and there have been many changes in the current version).

 This extension only activates within `.py` and `.ipynb` files.